ColinJClemence/DataScienceStuff/curriculum/week-04/1.4-lab/readme.md

 > ***Note:*** _This can be a pair programming activity or done independently._

-Logistic regression (logit) is a classification modeling method, and one of the most popular and widely used learning algorithms.
-Use the breast cancer dataset to illustrate your understanding of Logistic Regression and predict classes.
+kNN (k-Nearest Neighbors) is a classification modeling method, and one of the most popular and widely used learning algorithms.
+Use the breast cancer dataset to illustrate your understanding of kNN Clustering and predict classes.

 ## Exercise